feenkcom/gt4gemstone-old/doc/bareGemStoneInstalation.md

 $ export GT4GEMSTONE=`pwd`
 $ ./bin/setupEnvGemstone330Bare.sh
 ```
-The script `setupEnvGemstone330Bare.sh` dowloads all required dependencies and sets the environmental variable and configures the instalation scripts.
+The script `setupEnvGemstone330Bare.sh` dowloads all required dependencies and sets the environmental variable and configures the installation scripts.

 ## Load the code within the stone.

-The code should be loaded using Topaz.
-Topaz can be started using the `topaz` command present in the `bin` folder of a GemStone/S 64 instalation.
+First the stone should be started.
+Then the code should be loaded using Topaz.
+Topaz can be started using the `topaz` command present in the `bin` folder of a GemStone/S 64 installation.
 The `login` command will promt for a password.
 ```
 topaz> set gemstone <stone_name>
 topaz> set username <user_name>